 A number of Wiley journals are now accepting Registered Reports.
 Peer review prior to data collection emphasizes the importance of the research question and the methods.
 High-quality studies are provisionally accepted, eliminating questionable research practices, including low statistical power, selective reporting, and publication bias.
 Find out more about Registered Reports with the following:

 We help researchers use preprints to accelerate science.
 Researchers can “preprint” their work on a non-commercial preprint server before they submit it to a journal for peer review.
 The journals we publish adopt the policies designed to suit the research communities they service - read more about Wiley’s preprint policy.

 Wiley is committed to increasing transparency in peer review, making it clear to readers the how, what, and why behind editorial decision-making, and we follow a rigorous process to maintain the highest of standards.
 We are actively exploring various working models to give researchers the option for better peer review and improved accountability, recognition, and reward.

-Learn about our latest initiative enabling transparent peer review for researchers at Wiley in our blog post, Finding New, Robust and Practical Ways to Add Transparency to Peer Review: The Clinical Genetics Story and the latest news release, Bringing Greater Transparency to Peer Review: Wiley and Clarivate Analytics Partner to Launch Innovative Open Peer Review, and our latest blog post
+Learn about our latest initiative enabling transparent peer review for researchers at Wiley in our press release, Bringing Greater Transparency to Peer Review: Wiley and Clarivate Analytics Partner to Launch Innovative Open Peer Review, and our latest blog post